About this policy

-Cookies are small files of information which save and retrieve information about your visit to mohammedr7.sg-host.com – for example how you entered the site, how you navigated through the site and what information was of interest.
+Cookies are small files of information that save and retrieve information about your visit to mohammedr7.sg-host.com – for example how you entered the site, how you navigated through the site, and what information was of interest.
 The cookies identify you merely as a number, no individual is identified.
 Cookies do not damage your system; they cannot read data off your hard disk or read cookie files created by other sites.
-We also analyse this information to determine the most effective parts of our site and where we need to improve it which over time will help us tailor mohammedr7.sg-host.com to make it more user friendly and effective.
+We also analyse this information to determine the most effective parts of our site and where we need to improve it which over time will help us tailor mohammedr7.sg-host.com to make it more user-friendly and effective.
 All research is compiled on an aggregated and anonymous basis.
 (If you are uncomfortable about cookie use, remember that you can disable cookies on your computer by changing the settings in the preferences or options menu in your browser.)

-- We collect the personal and contact information that you provide when you register with us, attend services, make an enquiry, make a donation or purchase goods or services.
+- We collect the personal and contact information that you provide when you register with us, attend services, make an enquiry, make a donation, or purchase goods or services.